Skip to main content Skip to footer

 • family history of melanoma

-• genetic predisposition, e.g. basal cell naevus syndrome, dysplatic naevus syndrome, xeroderma pigmentosum
+• genetic predisposition (e.g. basal cell naevus syndrome, dysplastic naevus syndrome, xeroderma pigmentosum)

 Symptoms and Signs of Skin Cancer

-The signs and symptoms of Skin Cancer depend on where the cancer is, type of cancer, its size and how far it has spread in the body.
+The signs and symptoms of skin cancer depend on where the cancer is, its size and how far it has spread in the body.

 • crusty, non-healing sores (or ulcers)